Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 where we set \(\Delta\mu=5/2\), \(\Delta\epsilon=3/2\) and

-See the left panel of Figure~\ref{fig:mu-profile_and_solution} for a representation of the profile of the \(\mu_{0}\) coefficient in 2D.
+See the left panel of Figure~\ref{fig:mu-profile_and_solution} for a representation of the profile of the \(\check\mu_{r}\) coefficient in 2D.
 The coefficients are therefore both varying inside the domain and have surface discontinuities.
+The relative impedance is set to \(\eta_{r}=1\).
 The wavenumber is set to \(\kappa=5\) in 2D and \(\kappa=1\) in 3D.

 The second medium is homogeneous, constructed by averaging the coefficients of the previous medium.
-Specifically we used \(\mu=\epsilon=1\) and the wavenumber is set to \(\kappa=5\kappa_0\) in 2D and \(\kappa=\kappa_0\) in 3D where \(\kappa_0\) is the product of the averages on the domain \(\Omega\) of \(\mu_0\) and \(\epsilon_0\) defined previously.
+Specifically we used \(\mu_r=\epsilon_r=1\) and the wavenumber is set to \(\kappa=5\check{\kappa}\) in 2D and \(\kappa=\check{\kappa}\) in 3D where \(\kappa_r\) is the product of the averages on the domain \(\Omega\) of \(\check\mu_r\) and \(\check\epsilon_r\) defined previously.

 Finally, the third medium considered is heterogeneous and dissipative, constructed by adding a strictly positive imaginary part to the coefficients of the propagative heterogeneous medium previously defined.
-Specifically we used \(\mu = \mu_0 (1+\imath/4)\) and \(\epsilon = \epsilon_0 (1+\imath/6)\).
+Specifically we used \(\mu_r = \check\mu_r (1+\imath/4)\) and \(\epsilon_r = \check\epsilon_r (1+\imath/6)\).
 The wavenumber is set to \(\kappa=5\) in 2D and \(\kappa=1\) in 3D.

 To simplify the comparison and discussion we used the same mesh (and partition) in the three cases.
-Despite the possible heterogeneity of the medium, the mesh is uniform, constructed such that the typical edge length parameter is \(h=\lambda/50\) (resp. \(h=\lambda/30\)) with \(\lambda=2\pi/(5\kappa_{0})\) (resp. \(\lambda=2\pi/\kappa_{0}\)) in 2D (resp.
+Despite the possible heterogeneity of the medium, the mesh is uniform, constructed such that the typical edge length parameter is \(h=\lambda/50\) (resp. \(h=\lambda/30\)) with \(\lambda=2\pi/(5\kappa_{r})\) (resp. \(\lambda=2\pi/\kappa_{r}\)) in 2D (resp.
 3D).
 The domain \(\Omega\) is partitioned into \(\mJ=25\) subdomains in 2D and \(\mJ=50\) subdomains in 3D, see Figure~\ref{fig:mu-profile_and_solution}.
 Since we are using an automatic graph partitioner independently of the definition of the medium under consideration, some interfaces between two subdomains are cut by the surface discontinuities of the coefficients (in the heterogeneous case).
 There are a total of \(\#\Edge=432\;103\) degrees of freedom in 2D and \(\#\Edge=310\;615\) degrees of freedom in 3D.

 A solution is represented in the right panel of Figure~\ref{fig:mu-profile_and_solution}, which corresponds to the 2D propagative and heterogeneous medium configuration.
 As before, the source comes from an impinging plane wave (coming from the left in the Figure~\ref{fig:mu-profile_and_solution}).
 Notice that, due to the heterogeneity, the modulus of the solution is rather large in some part of the domain.